-Car accident and whiplash claims make up a significant proportion of the personal injury work that a law firm like Accident Advice Helpline (AAH) handles every year.
-They get hundreds of calls on their 24-hour hotline from people who have been injured in car accidents that were not their fault and who are thinking about making a claim for compensation.
+Car accident and whiplash claims make up a significant proportion of the personal injury work that a law firm like Accident Advice Helpline handles every year.
+We get hundreds of calls on our 24-hour helpline from people who have been injured in car accidents that were not their fault and who are thinking about making a claim for compensation.

 Car accident and whiplash claims – the basic facts